Life is full of Deep Thoughts, without false assumptions and with more energy, we become more Authentic

 They expect more from themselves.

-When you are disappointed, your mood quickly can changes.
 The feeling can significantly affect your progress in life.
 Disappointing yourself can make you question your choices, ambitions, self-worth, and your abilities.

 Robert Kiyosaki once said, “The size of your success is measured by the strength of your desire; the size of your dream; and how you handle disappointment along the way.”